 Anthony Sabatino is an award winning composer based in Los Angeles who studied at Berklee College of Music, dual majoring in Film Scoring and Electronic Production and Design, with a minor in Conducting.
 He graduated Magna Cum Laude and received the Michael Reddish Award in Film Scoring and the Richard Devine Award in Sound Design for Electronic Music.
-Anthony will be attending USC for the Screen Scoring Program in Fall 2017.

 While attending Berklee, Anthony formed a collaborative orchestra with the Boston Conservatory, called the Berklee and Boston Conservatory Recording Orchestra (BBCRO).
 The orchestra specializes in performing and recording student compositions for Film, Video Games, and other Media, and creates a professional studio environment for players and conductors to learn.

 Stylistically, Anthony focuses on scoring through the color of sounds, whether this be through orchestration or sound design.
 He has composed for many different genres of music and films, ranging from neoclassical orchestrations, chamber works, aleatoric scoring, score through sound design, and even all electronic compositions.